aflemm/andrew-website/content/career/_index.md

 omit_title_text: true
 omit_recent_posts: true
 type: 'page'
-draft: true
+draft: false
 ---

+I am trained as a Mechanical Engineer (P.Eng), with experience leading multi-disciplinary teams (mechanical, hardware, software) through product design and manufacturing.

-Career has had a focus on sustainability, electrification.
+I have had a focus on electrification and sustainability, and love being part of a small team trying to do something new.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/andrew-flemming/)

 ---

 # Turntide Technologies [♐︎](http://turntide.com)

-A growing company, developing electrification systems.
+A rapidly growing company, developing electrification systems for buildings, agriculture, and transport.
+I currently lead the motor mechanical design team, developing high reliability industrial motors.

 {{< resume-role
 	title="Manager, Electric Motor Design"